 When spouses do not see eye-to-eye on the welfare of their children, disputes can quickly escalate, leaving both parties resentful of each other.
 At PDA Law, we can appoint a negotiator to help both parties come to an agreement on the custody of your children.
-If necessary, our solicitors will guide you through the process of going to court and assist you in gaining a Child Arrangements Order, Specific Issue Order or a Prohibited Steps Order.
+If necessary, our family law solicitors will guide you through the process of going to court and assist you in gaining a Child Arrangements Order, Specific Issue Order or a Prohibited Steps Order.

 Our family law solicitors are highly experienced in dealing with cases affecting children.
 Our priority is to ensure that a fair agreement is reached with the child’s welfare in mind.

 If you are going through a divorce or separation and want to know more about your rights regarding your children, speak to our family law solicitors for free advice.
 Call us today on 01244 757325 for a no obligation consultation.

 You and your spouse do not need to attend court if you can reach an agreement through negotiation.
 These discussions can be carried out with our help or through an appointed mediator, who will ensure that all decisions made are fair for all parties.
 However, if you cannot reach an agreement, you will need to go to court to settle the matter.

 When negotiating the custody of a child, the following factors must be taken into consideration: